-I know if you have ever read my previous articles about Pete Rose you will be surprised by this, but a lot have things have changed in the last few years and my opinion has now been swayed.
-I grew up a Reds fans in the 1970s but I will be the first to admit I was more of a Johnny Bench guy and always took Pete as arrogant and off-putting.
-That is not enough to keep a man out of the Hall of Fame.
-Rule 21 on the other hand was.
+If you have read my previous articles about Pete Rose, you will be surprised by this, but many things have changed in the last few years, and my opinion has now been swayed.
+I grew up a Reds fan in the 1970s, but I will be the first to admit I was more of a Johnny Bench guy and always took Pete as arrogant and off-putting.
+That is insufficient to keep a man out of the Hall of Fame.
+Rule 21, on the other hand, was.
 The big word here is WAS!

-Remember up until the movie Field of Dreams there was no big outcry to let Jackson in the Hall of Fame but the movie painted Shoeless Joe in a better light than he had ever been portrayed before.
+Remember up until the movie Field of Dreams there was no significant outcry to let Jackson in the Hall of Fame but the movie painted Shoeless Joe in a better light than he had ever been portrayed before.
 Now Jackson is a sympathetic figure.
 Should he have been inducted?
-I know this is not a popular answer, but no he shouldn’t have been.
+I know this is not a popular answer, but no, he shouldn’t have been.
 You know the old argument, he hit .375, the only home run in the World Series and no errors, but when you look closer, especially at the first two games of the World Series, ones that were widely known to be “thrown” games, one thing will stick out to you.
-In games 1,4 and 5, the first three White Sox losses, Joe Jackson was 1-12!
+In games 1,4, and 5, the first three White Sox losses, Joe Jackson was 1-12!
 So his damage was done in non-fixed games!
-Games 1 and 4 were the most scrutinized when it came to the fix being in and those two games Jackson was 0-8.
-Jackson also admitted to accepting $5,000 dollars to throw the World Series but he claimed he played at his absolute best.
+Games 1 and 4 were the most scrutinized when it came to the fix being in, and in those two games, Jackson was 0-8.
+Jackson also admitted accepting 5,000 dollars to throw the World Series, but he claimed he played at his absolute best.
 It seems one heck of a coincidence that his worst games were in matches widely acknowledged to be rigged!
 Plus, couldn’t have told Major League Baseball that the fix was in and refused the money?

 The other problem here to me is gambling was known to be rampant in baseball the first 20 years of the 20th century.
 And 1919 was possibly not the first fixed World Series.